maskarade/Android-Orma/migration/README.md

 * `ManualStepMigration`
 * `OrmaMigration`

-The last one, `OrmaMigration` is just a composite of the other two.
+The last one, `OrmaMigration`, is just a composite of the other two.

-Typically you set up them with `OrmaDatabase.Builder`.

 ## SchemaDiffMigration